WildHealth Data Model

 Collections also allow to characterize problems during the search for Sources, such as camera traps running out of battery or stolen, torn mist nets, etc.

-When Source Records are obtained without a Collection (e.g., animals sampled in a market, citizen science reports of dead animals) the property “Unit” is “none”, the “number of units” is NA, and the positioning with respect to the Event is NA.
+When Source Records are not associated to a Collection (e.g., opportunist finding of dead animals), the following properties are “number of units” = NA, “unit” = NA, and “positioning” with respect to the Event = NA

-Further properties of Collection include the Collection ID, Collection Code, Collection Cross Reference ID, Collection Cross Reference Origin, Problems, among others (see Data Dictionary).
-If the data of interest per Collection includes attributes that are not part of the data model, it has to be reported as part of the Surveillance Activity metadata and it is recommended to keep track of these attributes in a different source (another database, an excel sheet, etc.).
-Common extra Attributes can be added to the data model in future versions.
-Missing Options for single- and multi-selection attributes of Collection can be added as long as they promote a controlled vocabulary.
+If there are a Collection attributes that are not part of the current data model but are of interest to track, they must be reported in the Surveillance Activity metadata.
+It is recommended to maintain such additional attributes in a separate system, such as another database or an Excel sheet, for reference.
+Common extra Collection attributes can be added to the data model in the future.
+Missing options for single- and multi-selection attributes of Collection can be added as long as they maintain a controlled vocabulary to ensure consistency and data integrity.

 Source and Source Records

-A Source in the data model is a unit that can be observed and provide Specimens, including carcasses, organic tissue, abiotic tissue, or arthropods.
-Sources can provide between zero (no sampling) up to indefinite number of Specimens (tissue to conduct diagnostic tests).
-The data model manages four types of Sources: i) a co-specific group of animals (Group Source), ii) individual animals (Animal Source), iii) sites that can provide abiotic tissue of interest (e.g., sediment, soil, water, air) or biotic material of animal origin whose individual or group animal of origin is unknown (Environmental Source, e.g., feces found in the field), and iv) sites where active or passive collection arthropods at any life stage is completed (Arthropod Source).
-A Group Source could correspond to a specific bat roost of species X sourcing guano, an Animal Source could be a collared animal, an Environmental Source could be a pond where water is collected from, and an Arthropod Source could be a site where mosquito larvae are collected from.
-Sources contain time-independent data only, such as the species of an animal in the case of a Group Source or an Animal Source (more below).
+In the data model, a Source is a unit that can be observed and provide Specimens for analysis or whose observation at time t is used in a diagnostic test (e.g., full Animal for an MRI).
+Sources can provide between zero up (e.g., observation only) to indefinite number of Specimens to conduct Diagnostic tests.
+The data model manages four types of Sources: i) a co-specific group of animals (Group), ii) individual animals (Animal), iii) sites that can provide abiotic tissue of interest or biotic material of animal origin whose individual or group animal of origin is unknown (Environmental), and iv) sites where arthropods are obtained from (Arthropod).
+A Group Source could correspond to a specific bat roost of species X sourcing guano, an Animal Source could be a collared animal, an Environmental Source could be a pond where water is collected from or feces found in the field whose animal of origin is unknown, and an Arthropod Source could be a site where mosquito larvae are collected from.
+Sources contain time-independent data only, such as the species of an animal in the case of a Group or Animal Sources (more below).

-All Sources can potentially be individually identified and followed over time if needed.
-Environmental and Arthropod Sources are associated with a specific site making it easy to track them over time; however, Animal Sources and Group Sources might not be individually identified preventing following them over time in new Collections or an opportunistic finding.
+All Sources can potentially be identified and tracked over time if needed.
+However, there are limitations, Environmental and Arthropod Sources are site-specific, making them easier to track across different time points.
+Animal and Group Sources may not always be individually identifiable, which can prevent tracking them over time.

 Group Source

-The purpose of Group Source is to record individuals at the species level instead of individual by individual.
-This can occur when herds are the unit of interest, when protected area rangers find animals of the same species in a health event, or to document animals in a unit such as a cage, stall, or vendor of a market.
-For example, animals of two species in a single cage, not tracked individually, represent two Group Sources (one Group Source by species).
+The primary purpose of a Group Source is to record individuals at the species level rather than tracking each one separately.
+This approach is useful when herds are the unit of interest, when protected area rangers document multiple animals of the same species during a health event, or when animals in a market are grouped in cages or stalls without individual identification.
+For example, if a single cage contains animals from two different species and they are not tracked individually, they are recorded as two separate Group Sources—one per species.

 Group Source Record

-Group Source Records can include a mix of dead, diseased, poisoned, infected, injured, and healthy individuals of the same species or just one of them if all the animals of the species are dead.
-A Group Source Record of only healthy animals can also be part of a Health Event depending on the definition of Event.
+A Group Source Record can include a mix of dead, diseased, poisoned, infected, injured, and healthy individuals of the same species, or it may consist solely of one category if all individuals share the same status (e.g., all are dead).
+Additionally, even a Group Source Record consisting only of healthy animals can be part of a Health Event, depending on the Event’s definition.

-Group Source Records can have a single individual.
-For example, rangers patrolling a protected area might find a dead animal of species X and two dead animals of species Y at the same site (Event) and rangers record their animal data as Group Sources.
-If this is the case, the single animal of species X belong to a Group Source Record and the two animals of species Y correspond to another Source Group Record.
-Moreover, if only a single animal of a known herd is observed at time t, then that individual is the representation of the herd for the Source Group Record.
+A Group Source Record may contain a single individual.
+For example, rangers patrolling a protected area might find one dead animal of species X and two dead animals of species Y at the same site (Event), documenting them as separate Group Source Records (one group per species).
+Similarly, if only a single animal from a tracked herd is observed at time t, that individual represents the Group Source Record for the herd.

-An Event can have more than one Group Source Record of the same species.
-For example, animals of the same species in two cages hold by a vendor in market where the vendor is considered an Event.
-Then the animals per cage could be a unit, and therefore, two Group Source Records of the same species under the same vendor (same Event).
+An Event can include multiple *Group Source Records of the same species.
+For example, if a vendor at a market keeps animals of the same species in two separate cages, and the Event is a vendor, then each cage could be considered a distinct unit.
+Consequently, there would be two Group Source Records for the same species under the same vendor (i.e., within the same Event).

-An Group Source can be used directly for a Diagnostic (e.g., assessment of the body condition of a specific herd).
-The data model can accommodate Diagnostics applied to a group itself rather than a Specimen taken from that Group Source.
-Specimens (see below) from Group Sources can be stored, exported, and they can be used for Diagnostics (see below).
-However, **the data model does not accept Group Sources Carcasses to be exported or stored as a set of Carcasses because their collection and manipulation implies an opportunity to collect data at the individual level (Animal Source).
-Similar criteria applies with Necropsies and the Specimens collected from these Carcasses.
-In this case, the animals of the Group Source whose Carcasses are taken or used for field Necropsy can and MUST be converted to Animals Sources.
-These Animal Sources are identified as ex-members of a Group Source and their Carcasses, Necropsies, and Specimens are tight to the individual animal (more details in the Complexities section below).
+A Group Source can be directly used for a Diagnostic (e.g., assessing the body condition of a specific herd).
+The data model supports Diagnostics applied to an entire group rather than just a Specimen taken from that Group Source.
+Specimens from Group Sources can be stored, exported, and used for Diagnostics.
+However, the data model does not allow Group Source carcasses to be exported or stored collectively as a set of carcasses.
+This is because their collection and handling present an opportunity to gather data at the individual level and recorded as an Animal Source.
+A similar principle applies to Necropsies and the Specimens collected from carcasses.
+Carcasses of animals of a Group Source collected or taken for Necropsy must be converted into Animal Sources.
+These Animal Sources are recorded as former members of the Group Source (see the Complexities section for further details).

 Animal Source